If you need a realistic stay-at-home mom cleaning schedule that is easy to maintain, then you’ve come to the right place.

 It’s easy to maintain a spotless house when little ones don’t trail behind you and almost immediately mess up that very thing you just cleaned!
 And it’s tempting to think, “I don’t even know why I clean this house at all!
 Forget it!”

 But let me encourage you by saying, “Don’t strive for perfection!”
 It’s an illusion and it will drive you insane.
 Realistically keep your house clean according to what feels right for you and your family.
+If you’re in need of a little encouragement, here are some of the best homemaking quotes to lift your spirits!

 Having a cleaning schedule gives you a healthy framework to set goals for yourself and maintain a clean home.
 If you’re like me, you may find it incredibly motivating to check off a small task each day that you successfully achieved!